 - Scheme: GUID Partition Map

-Use the Correct Terminal Command
+Step 4: Use the Correct Terminal Command

-Run the correct createinstallmedia
+Enter the createinstallmedia

 sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/MyUSB

-with the correct macOS version. - Do not interrupt the process once it begins—it may take a while.
+- Do not interrupt the process—it may take 15–30 minutes.

 - Temporarily disable antivirus or firewall software.

-- Review logs in the
+- Check logs in the Console app for detailed error messages.

-How to Create macOS Bootable USB
+If all else fails, follow our guide: How to Create macOS Bootable USB for a clean setup.

 Frequently Asked Questions